-A sub-fund may suffer reduction of the net asset value due to investors purchasing, selling and/or switching in and out of the subfund at a price that does not reflect the dealing costs associated with this sub-fund's portfolio trades undertaken by the Investment Manager to accommodate such cash inflows or outflows.
+A sub-fund may suffer reduction of the net asset value due to investors purchasing, selling and/or switching in and out of the sub-fund at a price that does not reflect the dealing costs associated with this sub-fund's portfolio trades undertaken by the Investment Manager to accommodate such cash inflows or outflows.
 In order to mitigate this effect and enhance the protection of existing shareholders, the mechanism known as "swing pricing" may be applied at the discretion of the Board of Directors of the Management Company.

 Such swing pricing mechanism may be applied to a given sub-fund, except otherwise specified in Book II, when its total capital activity (i.e. net amount of subscriptions and redemptions) exceeds a pre-determined threshold determined as a percentage of the net assets value for a given valuation day.
 The net asset value of the relevant sub-fund may then be adjusted by an amount (the "swing factor") to compensate for the expected transaction costs resulting from the capital activity.
 The level of thresholds, if and when applicable, will be decided on the basis of certain parameters which may include the size of the sub-fund, the liquidity of the underlying market in which the respective sub-fund invests, the cash management of the respective sub-fund or the type of instruments that are used to manage the capital activity.
-The swing factor is, amongst others, based on the estimated transaction costs of the financial instruments in which the respective sub-fund and decrease the net asset value when there are net subscriptions into the sub-fund and decrease the net asset value when there are net subscriptions into the sub-fund and decrease the net associated with swing pricing.
-This committee is in charge of the implementation and periodic review of the operational decisions associated with swing pricing.
-This of pre-determined standing instructions.
+The swing factor is, amongst others, based on the estimated transaction costs of the financial instruments in which the respective sub-fund may invest.
+Typically, such adjustment will increase the net asset value when there are net subscriptions into the sub-fund and decrease the net asset value when there are net redemptions.
+Swing pricing does not address the specific circumstances of each individual investor transaction.
+An ad hoc internal committee is in charge of the implementation and periodic review of the operational decisions associated with swing pricing.
+This committee is responsible for decisions relating to swing pricing and the ongoing approval of swing factors which form the basis of pre-determined standing instructions.